mattexdee/encounter-library/docs/foundry-basics/worlds.md

 Once you have a Game System installed it's easy to create a World.

-1. Ensure you're on the <span class="reference">:fontawesome-solid-globe: Game Worlds</span> tab of the Setup screen.
+1. Ensure you're on the <span class="reference">:fontawesome-solid-earth-asia: Game Worlds</span> tab of the Setup screen.
 2. Press the <span class="reference">:fontawesome-solid-globe: Create World</span> button.
 3. Give your World a title with the `World Title` field.
 4. Select your Game System from the `Game System` dropdown.